-Packet received from GDLP (ADLP) (see Note 2) ADCE (GDCE) states (see Notes 1 and 3) PACKET LEVEL READY 1 CH=0 with no TC present (see Note 4) or CH=0 in a CALL ACCEPT by ADLP packet A=DISCARD Unassigned packet header A=DISCARD Call setup, call clearing, DATA, interrupt, flow control, or reset See Table 7.5-16 NOTES: 1.
-The XDCE state is not necessarily the same state as the DTE /DCE interface.
-2. All packets from the peer XDLP have been checked for duple by this table. ication before evaluation as represented 3.
-Table entries are defined as follows: $A = action$ to be taken, $S = the$ state to be entered, $D = the$ diagnostic code to be used in packets generated as a result of this action, DISCARD indicates that the received packet is to be cleared from the XDLP buffers, and INVALID indicates that the packet/state combination cannot occur.
-4. Where CH=0 and a valid TC is present in a CLEAR REQUES CONFIRMATION by ADLP or GDLP packet, it is handled as des
+Packet received from GDLP (ADLP) (see Note 2) ADCE (GDCE) states (see Notes 1 and 3) PACKET LEVEL READY r1 CH=0 with no TC present (see Note 4) or A=DISCARD

+CH=0 in a CALL ACCEPT by ADLP packet

+Unassigned packet header A=DISCARD

+Call setup, call clearing, DATA, interrupt, flow control, or reset

+See Table 7.5-16

+- 1. The XDCE state is not necessarily the same state as the DTE/DCE interface. - 2.
+All packets from the peer XDLP have been checked for duplication before evaluation as represented by this table. - 3.
+Table entries are defined as follows: A = action to be taken, S = the state to be entered, D = the diagnostic code to be used in packets generated as a result of this action, DISCARD indicates that the received packet is to be cleared from the XDLP buffers, and INVALID indicates that the packet/state combination cannot occur. - 4.
+Where CH=0 and a valid TC is present in a CLEAR REQUEST by ADLP or GDLP packet or a CLEAR CONFIRMATION by ADLP or GDLP packet, it is handled as described in 7.5.2.5.1.2.3 and Table 7.5-16.